unicode-org/icu4x/tutorials/data_provider.md

 assert_eq!(formatter.format_to_string(&100007i64.into()), "100🐮007");
 ```

+## Forking Data Providers

+Forking providers can be implemented using `DataPayload::dynamic_cast`.
+For an example, see that function's documentation.

 ## Accessing the Resolved Locale

 ICU4X objects do not store their "resolved locale" because that is not a well-defined concept.
 Components can load data from many sources, and fallbacks to parent locales or root does not necessarily mean that a locale is not supported.